TheMightyE/Words-With-Friends-Word-Maker/README.md

 # Words-With-Friends-Word-Maker
 Requires Python 3 for FileNotFoundError exception.

 The list used in this program is enable-word-list.txt.
 The other list, words_alpha.txt, was only used for test purposes.
 It is a much larger list compared to the other one.
-There are many words in it that are not included in the game.

 # How to run the program